chrisjackson-pellicle/paragone-nf/README.md

       --rt                        Run the RooTed ingroups (RT) algorithm

-      --new_mo_algorithm          If pruning trees using the MO algorithm, use an updated ParaGone implementation rather than the original Yang and Smith 2014 implementation
+      --mo_algorithm_paragone     If pruning trees using the MO algorithm, use an updated ParaGone implementation rather than the original Yang and Smith 2014 implementation